 Described from two females, this species has not been studied by the present authors.
 It is a dark brown species, with discal setae on the sternites and pleurotergites, and a complete comb of microtrichia on the eighth abdominal tergite.

-The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 285 species.
+T. pruni is very similar in structure to the widespread species, T. vulgatissimus.
+It was desccribed, and remains known, only from two females that differ from vulgatissimus in having only two pairs of pronotal posteromarginal setae (Nakahara, 1994: 98).
+The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 295 species.
 All members of the genus lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Mound & Masumoto, 2005).
-T. pruni is very similar in structure to the widespread species, T. vulgatissimus, but has only two pairs of pronotal posteromarginal setae (Nakahara, 1994: 98).

 Thrips pruni Nakahara